rocketpoweryul/TradeTronic/README.md

 - Ensure dataframes are usable for a machine learning basis later on

 ## Modules:
-TATools.py: Contains all the functions for accessing an manipulating stock data GUI.py: Renders the bokeh html y_SysInt_Tests.py: My sandbox to try the above modules
+- TATools.py: Contains all the functions for accessing and manipulating stock data
+- GUI.py: Renders the bokeh html
+- y_SysInt_Tests.py: My sandbox to try the above modules

 See modules for functional summaries.